TheatrumMundi/TheatrumMundi/_posts/2025-01-03-composition-vi.markdown

 What was the dream which was its reason <br>
 Is long in waiting satisfaction.
 We have <br>
-Felt it, which was not felt to be returned: <br>
+Felt what was not felt to be returned: <br>
-This love, that burled about your breast, is smoke <br>
+That love, that burled about your breast, is smoke <br>

 In alabaster.
 No beauty, which spared <br>
 So little, so reproached us then as now <br>
 In witness.
-The dream you said will be <br>
+The dream, you said, will be <br>
 The white of ivory is blind and blinding, <br>
-As hoarfrost coats the candour of the bone. <br>
+As lacquer coats the handle of the yoke. <br>